magnusfroste/sie-parser/README_QUICKSTART.md

 # SIE Parser - Quick Start Guide

+## Open Source Privacy Notice

+**IMPORTANT**: This SIE parser is open source software intended for local use on your private machine to ensure personal data protection.
+SIE files often contain sensitive information.
+Only run this application publicly if you're certain your SIE 4 files don't contain any personal information.

+Contributions to the project are welcome!
+The vision is to expand support for more accounting programs and develop a powerful tool for LLMs to provide financial reports and analyses.

 This guide explains how to quickly run the SIE Parser application on a Mac.

 ## Prerequisites